Control-D-Inc/ctrld/docs/config.md

  - Default value is `both` for non-Control D resolvers.
  - Default value is `split` for Control D resolvers.

+### send_client_info
+Specifying whether to include client info when sending query to upstream.

+- Type: boolean
+- Required: no
+- Default:
+  - `true` for ControlD upstreams.
+  - `false` for other upstreams.

+### discoverable
+Specifying whether the upstream can be used for PTR discovery.

+- Type: boolean
+- Required: no
+- Default:
+    - `true` for loopback/RFC1918/CGNAT IP address.
+    - `false` for public IP address.

 ## Network
 The `[network]` section defines networks from which DNS queries can originate from.
 These are used in policies.
 You can define multiple networks, and each one can have multiple cidrs.